make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 # Sphere point picking

-- There are several ways
-  that will produce a uniform distribution over the planet.
+- There are several techniques that will produce a uniform distribution over the planet.
 - The method shown here